Izola Curry: Early life

-Curry was one of eight children born to African-American sharecroppers in 1916 near Adrian, Georgia, a city about 100 miles northwest of Savannah.
+Curry was one of eight children born to sharecroppers in 1916 near Adrian, Georgia, a city about 100 miles northwest of Savannah.
 She left school in the seventh grade and later married a man named James Curry when she was 21.
 The couple separated about six months later, and Izola moved to New York City, where she found work as a housekeeper.

 After moving to New York, Curry began to suffer delusions and schizophrenia, particularly about the National Association for the Advancement of Colored People.
 This contributed to employment difficulties, and she moved between various locations and jobs before returning to New York in late 1958.